jamesduncombe/codendesign/README.md

 …and it will find the `Procfile` and start the web server (which is currently [Puma](http://puma.io/) - no special reason, I was just playing!).

 Browse to `http://localhost:5000` and you should be golden.

-## Todo

-- Add some kind of caching - At the moment the feeds are pulled and aggregated on the fly which is pretty bad.

 Please feel free to fork it and improve :)